ChristianKrauter/ChristianKrauter.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My research interests cover Human-Computer Interaction (HCI), information visualization, and Augmented and Virtual Reality (AR/VR), which I aim to combine during my PhD studies.
-I acquired my Bachelor's in media informatics and my Master's in computer science here at the University of Stuttgart.
+I acquired my Bachelor's in media informatics and my Master's in computer science at the University of Stuttgart, where I am now also pursuing my Ph.D.
 My previous work covered notification placement in VR (bachelor thesis), an immersive social distancing VR demo, and a smart chair for sitting posture recognition and feedback (master thesis).